lackofcheese/comp3702-t2-solution/README.txt

 (1) Loading into Eclipse
-To view and run the solutions, create a new Eclipse project, and add the contents of the ZIP archive into the src folder of the project.
+To view and run the solutions, create a new Eclipse project, and add the contents of the ZIP archive to the project.

 The actual classes that run the solutions are tutorial1.eight.EightPuzzleSolver and tutorial1.navigation.NavigationSolver

-just run them from Eclipse to see the solutions, and

-Alternatively, follow (2) to compile and execute manually.
+Just run them from Eclipse to see the solutions.
+Also, by editing those two classes, you can change which algorithm is used to find the solution - also present are all of the search algorithms mentioned in the lectures so far.

 (2) Manual compilation and execution
-Alternatively, to compile and run the solutions manually, run the following commands in order:
+Alternatively, to compile and run the solutions manually, cd to the src folder and run the following commands in order:
     javac search/*.java
     javac search/heuristics/*.java
     javac search/algorithms/*.java